-The Clinical Institute for Neurology (CIN) is an organisational unit of the Medical University at Vienna (MedUni Vienna) located at the MedUni Campus AKH.
+The Institute for Neurology (CIN) is an organisational unit of the Medical University at Vienna (MedUni Vienna) located at the MedUni Campus AKH.

 The CIN was founded in 1882 by the neurologist, psychiatrist and brain researcher Heinrich Obersteiner as the first institute oriented towards interdisciplinary medical neuroscientific research and teaching and served as a model for the founding of similar institutes in Europe, USA and Japan.